-There is a saying that “absence makes the heart grow fonder” and a look in the Morrab Library visitors’ book shows that even centuries after families left Cornwall their descendants are still returning to their roots.
+They say “absence makes the heart grow fonder” and a look in the old Morrab Library visitors’ book shows that even centuries after families left Cornwall their descendants are still returning to their roots.

-Some of you may live within travelling distance of the Library.
-If so, it is well worth becoming a member with the yearly subscription being just £30.
+If you live within travelling distance of the library, you may like to consider becoming a member with the annual subscription being just £30.
 Those further away can do their research for a daily fee of just £3; however if you wish to research the rare and therefore more valuable archival books and manuscripts, there is a suggested donation of £5 per day for non-members.
-The archival searches can only be done by appointment in order that a member of the library staff can be present.
-To make an appointment please telephone the library on +44 ( 0) 1736 364474.
+The archival resources can only be accessed by appointment.

-If you are able to visit the Library there are lots of documents and books which you can use for researching the lifestyle of your ancestors, around 2,750 of the books being printed before 1801.
+If you are able to visit the Library there are many documents and books which you can use for researching the lifestyle of your ancestors, with around 2,750 of the books being printed before 1801.
 There is also great research potential in the extensive runs of eighteenth- and nineteenth-century periodicals, among which are over a century of Cornish newspapers.
-There are seventeenth- and eighteenth-century Parliamentary Reports, nineteenth-century Blue Books and Historic Manuscript Commission Reports.

 The photographic archive is a must for anyone doing research into Cornwall and its people.
 The Morrab has one of the finest collections with over 10,000 photographs and negatives of local subjects on file.
-These can be viewed only on a Thursday: please book in advance.
+You can visit the team on Thursday mornings or search for images online.

 All in all family history is a fascinating subject, and whilst it is always exciting to find another name to add to the list, it is also well worth the effort to discover how that person lived.
-Within the walls of the Morrab Library are books, manuscripts and newspapers which will give you that information, and what is more our staff and volunteers will make you welcome.
+Within the walls of Morrab Library are books, manuscripts and newspapers which will give you that information, and our staff and volunteers will make you welcome.